Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 • If your company has received FDI, file FC-GPR with the RBI within 30 days of allotting shares to the foreign investor.
 The FLA Return comes annually, due by 15th July, covering all outstanding FDI and ODI as at the close of the previous financial year.

-For Limited Liability Partnership:
+Compliance for Limited Liability Partnership:

 • Form 11 and Form 8 of MCA should be filled and digitally signed by the designated partners and certified by a practising CA, CS, or Cost Accountant.